top of page

 Pronouns: She/Her

-Olivia Frantum is currently pursuing a career in Marriage and Family Therapy through the University of Akron, bringing a wealth of knowledge in couples and families.
-Olivia’s mission is to meet clients where they are at, respecting their individual journeys and goals.
+Olivia Frantum is a Marriage and Family Therapist with a mission is to meet clients where they are at, respecting their individual journeys and goals.
 She is committed to creating a therapeutic space where everyone feels heard, understood, and supported.
 By collaborating closely with clients, Olivia helps them articulate their desires and work towards meaningful, personalized outcomes.
 Whether it's navigating personal challenges, improving relationships, or fostering growth, Olivia is dedicated to ensuring that each client gets what they need out of their therapeutic journey.
 Olivia is under the supervision of Ashley Klingelsmith, IMFT-S, LPCC-S, F.1500026-SUPV, E.0700438-SUPV.

 On a personal note, Olivia is accompanied by her psychiatric service dog, Captain.
 This loyal companion provides essential tasks in mitigating psychiatric distress and serves as a reminder of the importance of mental health and the role of compassion in Olivia’s work.
 Together, they create a welcoming and safe environment for all.